azure562/git_practice/content/blog/goodreads-python-data.md

 ![header image](/images/pexels-nubia-navarro-(nubikini)-1517355.jpg)
 <p style="text-align: center; font-style: italic; margin-top: 0; font-size: 0.9rem">Photo by <a href="https://www.pexels.com/@nubikini" target="_blank" rel="noreferrer noopener">Nubia Navarro (nubikini)</a> from Pexels</p>

-*Whether a side project or a hobby, it feels like we are all spending time learning new things outside the working hours...
+*Whether a side project or a hobby, it feels like we are all spending time learning new things outside of working hours...
 I'm trying to get familiar with Python.
 One day it dawned on me that maybe I can use my new knowledge with [Goodreads](https://www.goodreads.com/).*

 ## Get the data